 \subsubsection{Results with Varying Data Size and Hardware}

-In this subsection, we evaluate the generalization capabilities of \sys on TPC-H under varying data size settings and varying hardware settings.
-In Figure~\ref{fig:exp_generalization}a, we conduct cross-scale transfers between 100GB and 600GB data sizes on Hardware A. When the target task is set to 600GB, we utilize 16 historical tasks from the 100GB setting as source tasks, and vice versa.
-Furthermore, Figure~\ref{fig:exp_generalization}b illustrates the generalization across different hardware configurations, including node counts, CPU cores, and RAM capacities.
-In a typical scenario such as the $2\xrightarrow[]{}3$ nodes transition, we select Hardware A (600GB) as the target task and leverage 16 source tasks from the 2-node environments (Hardware E, F, G, H) as the historical dataset.
+This subsection evaluates \sys on TPC-H under data-size and hardware shifts.
+Figure~\ref{fig:exp_generalization}a reports cross-scale transfer between 100GB and 600GB on Hardware A. When 600GB is the target, the 16 tasks from the 100GB setting are source tasks, and vice versa.
+Furthermore, Figure~\ref{fig:exp_generalization}b reports transfer across different hardware configurations, including node count, CPU cores, and memory.
+For example, in the $2\xrightarrow[]{}3$ node setting, Hardware A (600GB) is the target, and the 16 tasks from 2-node environments (Hardware E, F, G, H) are source tasks.

-The experimental results demonstrate the superior robustness of \sys compared to existing transfer-learning-based methods. \sys consistently achieves the highest speedup relative to the default configuration across all tested scenarios.
+The experimental results demonstrate the superior robustness of \sys compared to existing transfer-learning-based methods. \sys consistently achieves the highest latency speedup across all tested scenarios.
 Notably, it reaches a peak speedup of 3.96x in the $600\xrightarrow[]{}100$ GB data size transfer.
-In hardware-shifting scenarios, while baselines exhibit significant performance volatility, \sys maintains stable and robust speedups exceeding 2.18x.
-These results confirm that \sys effectively captures environment-invariant performance patterns through its density-based search space compression and multi-fidelity optimization, allowing for efficient knowledge reuse even under significant shifts in data volume or underlying infrastructure.
+In hardware-shift scenarios, while baselines exhibit significant performance volatility, \sys maintains robust speedups exceeding 2.18x.
+These results show that across different historical transfer scenarios, \sys can adaptively identify and weight similar source tasks through similarity identification and exploit their information to accelerate tuning.